 Commodities traders fall into two categories.
 Most are representatives of companies who actually use oil.
 They buy oil for delivery at a future date at the fixed price.
-That way, they know the price of the oil, can plan for it financially and therefore reduce or hedge the risk to their corporations.
+That way, they know the price of the oil, can plan for it financially, and so reduce or hedge the risk to their corporations.
 Traders in the second category are actual speculators.
 Their only motive is to make money from changes in the price of oil.

-What Three Factors Do Traders Use To Set Oil Prices?
+Three Factors Traders Use To Determine Oil Prices

 There are three main factors that commodities traders look at when developing the bids that create oil prices.

 First is current supply in terms of output.
 Since 1973, OPEC has limited supply of 61 percent of the world's oil exports.
 But U.S. shale oil production doubled between 2011 and 2014.
 That created an oil glut.
 Traders bid the price down to $45 per barrel in 2014.
 Prices fell again in December 2015 to $36.87 a barrel.
 OPEC would normally cut supply to keep oil at its target of $70 a barrel.
 This time, it allowed prices to fall since it wouldn't lose money until oil is $20 a barrel.